 The eJournal of Public Affairs is a peer-reviewed, multidisciplinary, open-access electronic journal published by Missouri State University with the American Democracy Project.
 This special issue of the eJournal, Civic Leadership for Social Justice, considers the intersection of public affairs and civic leadership for social justice.
 The Staley School of Leadership Studies faculty members, Kerry Priest PhD and Brandon Kliewer PhD, are currently serving as guest editors.
 They are accepting submissions that report on civic leadership projects and approaches that encourage people to accept the responsibility of social justice.
 For submission guidelines and instructions, please visit: https://ejopa.missouristate.edu.
 For more information please contact, Brandon Kliewer at email@example.com or Kerry Priest at firstname.lastname@example.org.

 HandsOn Kansas State engages Manhattan community through Furniture Amnesty Day

 HandsOn Kansas State will be hosting their annual Furniture Amnesty Day on Friday, July 24.
 This community-wide service event encourages the community to properly dispose of unwanted furniture, recycling it for others to use and keeping it out of the landfill.
 Volunteers will be needed from 7 AM to 5 PM to pick up furniture from homes in the Manhattan area and assist those at the event.
 Learn more, donate furniture, or volunteer!

 Certificate in Community-Engaged Leadership

 The Staley School of Leadership Studies is very excited to announce, in partnership with Points of Light, the certificate in Community-Engaged Leadership!
-The certificate is available to anyone across the country with a passion for creating positive community impact, and is ideal for undergraduate students or national service members.
-Click the banner below to see the details!
+The certificate is available to anyone across the country with a passion for positive community impact and is ideal for undergraduate students or national service members.
+Learn more about our Community-Engaged Leadership certificate.